rubengc/edd-wish-lists/readme.txt

 After activation, configure the plugin from downloads -> settings -> extensions

 == Changelog ==
+= 1.1.1 =
+* Fix: PHP Notices when adding a new Download

 = 1.1 =
 * Fix: Some plugins which flushed rewrite rules on activation interferred with Wish Lists' rewrite rules